Mi Chico Latino: Composition

-"Mi Chico Latino" is a Latin pop song which moves at a moderate tempo of 104 beats per minute.
+"Mi Chico Latino" is a Latin pop song that moves at a moderate tempo of 104 beats per minute.
 At the beginning of the song, Halliwell chants the spoken word line "¿Dónde está el hombre con fuego en la sangre?" (which translates to Where is the man with fire in the blood?).
 The lyrics to the song are centred on a lost love theme, with castanets in the background.
 During the song, the singer also sings in Italian on its chorus, when everything else is Spanish.
 According to biographer David Sinclair in his book Spice Girls Revisited: How The Spice Girls Reinvented Pop, Halliwell continued to explore the Riviera-pop theme of her former group's song, "Viva Forever", whilst "murmuring sweet nothings in a peculiar brand of estuary Spanish while castanets and timbales clattered alongside a cod-flamenco guitar".

 Controversy

-In 1999 Ishtar, the Israeli lead singer of Alabina, said "Mi Chico Latino" was plagiarized from her song "Alabina (De La Noche A La Manana)", released the year before.
+In 1999 Ishtar, the Israeli lead singer of Alabina, said "Mi Chico Latino" was plagiarised from her song "Alabina (De La Noche A La Manana)", released the year before.
 A spokesman for Alabina's French record label Atal said that they were "anxiously contacting" Halliwell's record label about the songs' similarities.
 However, no legal actions were made.